benjaminbolbrinker/teoroo-journal-club/README.rst

 -----------------------

 Now, after we have built and installed the source distribution one can import the function from the exposed module.
-The respective functions are called and the result is directed to the standard output.
+The respective foreign function calls are specified in this file.
+The result is directed to the standard output.

 Benchmarks
 ----------